 A Creative Lesson in Civil Disobedience for Corporate Leaders

 Like Dorothy in the Wizard of Oz, the dragged United Airlines passenger was just trying to get home.
-NOTE: This is the full text of my article that was quoted in the Los Angeles Times and San Francisco Chronicle.
+NOTE: This article was quoted in the Los Angeles Times and San Francisco Chronicle.

 Could the entire incident have been avoided by using a little creativity and doing the right thing?
 Is there a way for you to prevent your customers from revolting?